kitakar5525/surface-ipu3-cameras/README.md

 Note:

 - About the `dsdt-mods` dir: DSDT overriding was needed before because the bridge driver didn't exist then.
 Now that the bridge driver is stable enough, it's not needed anymore.
 I'll leave it there for reference.
-- About `ov5693` and `ov5693_from_jhand2` dirs: Both drivers are working now. (you can load only one of them at the same time, of course) The former is from atomisp driver and modified to work with ipu3.
-The latter is from jhand2 and I made some changes. (jhand2 seems to be busy, so I haven't made pull request or something so far yet)

 #### how to reload camera drivers?
 Sensor drivers are used by ipu3 drivers.
 So, we need to unload ipu3 drivers first like this: